Yeshey/RecursiveVideoTranscoder/README.md

 # RecursiveVideoTranscoder
-Command line interface for recursively transcoding videos and replacing them in place using ffmpeg to make them smaller
+Command line interface for recursively transcoding videos and replacing them in place using ffmpeg to make them smaller, recoding thhem with the H265 codec.

 The script finds all the following video extensions: .kvm .avi .mp4 .flv .ogg .mov .asf .mkv, and transcodes them to .mp4 in an efficient way with ffmpeg